ledleds/WeatherApp/README.md

 ## Running

+### Install Dependencies

+This is a Python Project, so make sure you have that installed.

+Follow the instructions on Kivy [here](https://kivy.org/doc/stable/gettingstarted/installation.html) to install Kivy Version 2.0.0.

+You will also need KivyMD, docks for installing that are [here](https://kivymd.readthedocs.io/en/0.104.0/getting-started.html).

+### Secrets

-You'll need to create an account on https://api.openweathermap.org and generate an API key to be replaced in the request on line 22 of weather.py.
+You'll need to create an account on [Open Weather Map](https://api.openweathermap.org) and generate an API key to be replaced in the request on line 22 of weather.py.

+### Now, run it

+`python main.py`

 ## Things to add